nmmapper/python3-nmap/README.md

 Nmap is a large tool, as you can see python3-nmap provides only things what you could say commonly used nmap features.

 ### Using custom nmap command line arguments.
 As we said, the script defines each set of nmap command as python function/methods.
-You can also pass arguments to those methods/function thus extending your capabilities for example.
+You can also pass arguments to those methods/function, thus extending your capabilities, for example.
-Let's say we want to scan top ports but also perform version detection .
+Let's say we want to scan top ports but also perform version detection.

 ```python
    import nmap3